Select a category Close

 💵 What is the difference between Romanian & American developer rates?

-The rates of developers in Romania are usually smaller by up to 6 times than the rates of American programmers.
-For example, a middle front-end software developer in Romania earns $25,000 per year in general, while a middle front-end coder from America received $97,000.
+The rates of developers in Romania are usually smaller by up to 4 times than the rates of American programmers.
+For example, a middle data scientist in Romania earns $44,000 per year in general, while a middle data scientist from America receives $152,000.

 ✅ What is the most secure & efficient way to hire developers in Romania?